staviebrock/landmapmagic.com/README.md

-# LandMap Magic
+# Land Map Magic

-A project for land mapping and visualization.

-## Getting Started

-This project is just getting started.
-More documentation coming soon!
+The easiest way to build maps about land in your apps.